Chap 22 The Climax at

 globe, if he had served under a leader like Dick?
 I simply don't know

-1967.
-South Vietnam was headed into the dry season and the rains were
+South Vietnam was headed into the dry season and the rains were much

-much less severe and less frequent.
-I didn't have to take the mess hall
+less severe and less frequent.
+I didn't have to take the mess hall help

-help home on this day or ever again for that matter.
-Word must have
+home on this day or ever again for that matter.
+Word must have gotten

-gotten back to our First Sergeant on the particulars of our little road
+back to our First Sergeant on the particulars of our little road trip

-trip although I certainly never mentioned it.
-I was mad and wanted
+although I certainly never mentioned it.
+I was mad and wanted nothing

-nothing more than to avoid First Sergeant Pink Dillard for the rest of
+more than to avoid First Sergeant Pink Dillard for the rest of my tour.

 As the sun rose on me in the rubber trees at Quan Loi, it was